-Theresa Austin, professor in the Language, Literacy and Culture concentration of the School of Education’s Department of Teacher Education and Curriculum Studies was recently elected to the American Educational Research Association’s Special Interest Groups' Executive Committee.
+Theresa Austin, professor in the Language, Literacy and Culture concentration of the College of Education’s Department of Teacher Education and Curriculum Studies was recently elected to the American Educational Research Association’s Special Interest Groups' Executive Committee.

 The American Educational Research Association (AERA) was founded in 1916 and promotes scholarly inquiry related to education and evaluation and the dissemination and practical application of research results.
 These efforts are focused on improving the educational process at all levels of education in a range of settings from universities and other academic institutions to research institutes, federal and state agencies, school systems, testing companies, and nonprofit organizations.